A steady flow of roofing leads is the holy grail for roofing contractors.

 With tracking installed and out of the way, the only thing left to do was hit the launch button and brace ourselves.

-Fast forward to today, and MRC gets anywhere from 400-600 exclusive roofing & window replacement leads each and every month!
+Today, MRC gets anywhere from 400-600 exclusive roofing and window replacement leads each month!

 As a home improvement business owner, that’s a good problem to have!